milleroski/HoldScanButton/README.md

 # Hold scan button
-This is a reupload of Hold Scan Button originally developed by FutureSavior, the original mod was deprecated and I wanted people to still be able to access it.
+This mod allows you to hold the scan button to continuously keep scanning instead of having to spam the button.

 ## Installation guide

-Install this like any other BepInEx mod, either manually or with Gale / R2/Thunderstore Mod Manager.
+Install this like any other BepInEx mod, either manually of with r2modman / Thunderstore.

 When installing manually, install the mod in the following directory:
 ```